canalplus/rx-player/src/manifest/README.md

 This directory regroups definitions, types and utils related to the `Manifest` concept which is a document/structure describing a played content.

-Most RxPlayer modules are expected to only need to rely on the type exported by this directory (they usually don't need to construct one).
+Most RxPlayer modules are expected to only need to rely on the types exported by this directory (they usually don't need to construct one).
 For this reason, the `Manifest` class and its sub-classes are exported only through the `classes` subdirectory.
 This is to make developers of other RxPlayer modules think hard if